 Shoreditch is home to a thriving street art scene that’s ever-changing and never boring.
 Discover the best neighbourhoods for street art in London in this series of articles.
 We start with Shoreditch street art – the ever-cool hub of London’s urban art scene.

-As a born and bred Londoner, I’m sometimes guilty of taking the city for granted.
+As a born and bred Londoner, I’m sometimes guilty of taking the city (and the UK in general) for granted.
 Though I’ve written about the street art in Lima and Lisbon, I hadn’t said a word about the thriving urban art scene in my hometown.

 Over the weekend, I set out to fix that.
 12 miles of walking, several tube/ train/ bus/ overground rides, many Instagram posts and Tweets and here are the results.
 The definitive guide to Shoreditch street art.